froko/create-vite-ts/README.md

 ### Only available with Playwright option:

-- `npm run playwright`: Runs your èlaywright e2e tests in different headless browsers
+- `npm run playwright`: Runs your playwright e2e tests in different headless browsers
+- `npm run playwright:ct`: Runs your playwright component tests in different headless browsers
 - `npm run playwright:report`: Shows the Playwright HTML report of the last test run

 ### Only available with Storybook option: